 With all that in mind, I do have something of a caveat to share.
 When potatoes are cooked as in this recipe with oil and salt, they become hyper-palatable...that just means "very tasty and hard to resist a large serve".
 My suggestion is to keep this recipe up your sleeve for special occasions, rather than seeing this as a recipe to cook regularly.
 Potatoes as an everyday food are best cooked with minimal fat to avoid the potential for overeating.

-So, without further ado, here is the recipe for Crispy "Fried" Potatoes.
+So, without further ado, here is the recipe for Super Crispy Roasted Potatoes.

 - 4 very large white potatoes* peeled and quartered, see notes for recommended varieties

-- 2-3 tablespoons oil (2 AUS tablespoons or 3 US tablespoons - olive oil, butter or ghee are all great
+- 2-3 tablespoons oil (2 AUS tablespoons or 3 US tablespoons - olive oil, butter or ghee are all great)

 - 1 teaspoon cooking salt